tonymackay/docker-guetzli/README.md

+This repo has been archived and the Dockerfile moved to: https://github.com/tonymackay/images

 # Overview
 This repo contains a multi-stage Dockerfile that will build [Guetzli JPEG compressor][guetzli] from source and copy the program to a minimal (scratch) Docker image.